 their boastful claims of being super-patriot Iranians - and have forgotten that

-a hawk is the symbol of the U.S.; Iran's is a lion.
-They also carry on
+a hawk is the symbol of the

-explanation, and must be seen for what they are, namely, rewriting the historical information Matrix, in order to keep people as uninformed as possible.
+Such fantasies need no explanation, and must be seen for what they are, namely, rewriting the historical information Matrix, in order to keep people as uninformed as possible.

-E. Selective Amnesia and
+E. Selective Amnesia and Memory

 The "disease" of rewriting

 In a recent interview , Dr. Abbas Milani cast doubts on whether the August 19, 1953 events constituted a coup.
 The purpose of Dr. Milani's book on Amir Abbas Hoveida, despite the scholarly work that had been done, also appears to the author to be, first and foremost, exonerating Mr. Hoveida.